se7enxweb/TagsBundle/doc/INSTALL.md

 ### Clear the caches

-Clear the Ibexa Platform caches with the following command:
+Clear the caches with the following command:

 ```bash
 $ php bin/console cache:clear